In this guide

 It will be impossible to pre-empt every interruption that may occur during your online class but remain professional, and you will find your rhythm.

 Remote learning online will be impacted by connectivity, access to appropriate devices and software, and the student’s digital literacy.
-Your school may have a program to loan devices, and government strategies like the Get Help with Tech Program can help.
+Your school may have a program to loan devices, and government strategies that can help.

 You can also help make lessons more accessible for students by: